-The earnings per share ratio (EPS Ratio) is calculated by dividing the net profit after taxes and preference dividend by the total number of equity shares.
-It is a slight variance of return on equity capital ratio.
+The earnings per share ratio (EPS Ratio) is the result of dividing the net profit after taxes and preference dividend by the total number of equity shares.
+There is a slight variance in the return on equity capital ratio.

-The formula for Earning per share ratio is:-
+The formula for the Earning per share ratio is:-

 What is its significance?